How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 2. Cut it into thin slices.
 The thinner, the faster it will dehydrate.

-3. Arrange the slices on the tray of your dehydrator, making sure the pieces don't overlap.
+3. Arrange the slices on your dehydrator trays, making sure the pieces don't overlap.

 4. Set the temperature to 135°F on your dehydrator.